hit9/Quadtree-hpp/README.md

 A quadtree implementation working on a grid rectangle region in C++.

+⚠️ Don't use before v1.0.0, API may change.

 ## Features

 * The tree structure can be adjusted dynamically and incrementally.